norvig/paip-lisp/docs/chapter3.md

 In this example, adding error checking nearly doubled the length of the code.
 This is not unusual; there is a big difference between code that works on the expected input and code that covers all possible errors.
 Common Lisp tries to make it easier to do error checking by providing a few special forms.
-The form `ecase` stands for “exhaustive case” or “error case.”
+The form `ecase` stands for "exhaustive case" or "error case."
 It is like a normal case form, except that if none of the cases are satisfied, an error message is generated.
-The form `ccase` stands for “continuable case.”
+The form `ccase` stands for "continuable case."
 It is like `ecase`, except that the error is continuable.
 The system will ask for a new value for the test object until the user supplies one that matches one of the programmed cases.

 To make it easier to include error checks without inflating the length of the code too much, Common Lisp provides the special forms `check-type` and `assert`.